Jessica Nadeau, MA

 I recognize and understand the difficulty in seeking therapy and honor the pace you set throughout this process.
 My priority is in establishing a relationship with you that is defined by trust, gentleness, compassion, and a genuine concern for you and your wellbeing.
 Together we will work toward meeting your goals for yourself, your family, or your child.

+I have a strong passion for working with teens, including LGBTQ+.
 The transition from childhood to adulthood is often the most challenging time in an individual’s life.
 It’s a phase of life in which a child develops their identity as an individual.
 The growing need for independence, the desire for greater autonomy and the increased responsibilities placed on teens often create stress.
 Combine these factors with the onset of puberty, the pressures of academics, social media, relationships, as well as peer pressure and you’re left with the daily life of today’s adolescents.

 It is normal for teens to experience difficulties during this time.
 In the therapy process I provide a safe space for teens, free of judgement, to process emotions and events, explore their identity, and practice new skills.
 My experience has afforded me the opportunity to work with young adults with a wide range of concerns ranging from anxiety and depression, to truancy, to self-injurious behavior, gender and sexual identity, and relationship concerns.